DreamOfTheRedChamber/system-design-interviews/MicroSvcs_RegistryCenter.md

 ## Popular implementations
 ### DNS based implementation
+* Benefits: Low intrusion to the business logic when compared with SDK-based solution.

+#### Put service providers under a domain
 * Idea: Put all service providers under a domain.
 * Cons:
   * If an IP address goes offline, then the service provider could not easily remove the node because DNS has many layers of cache.